All Episodes

 Butts charged with stealing toilet paper.

-I'm making it up.
+I'm not making it up.

-AP story police, excuse me.
+AP story: police, excuse me.

-Uh police blame a woman named Butts for stealing toilet paper from a central Iowa courthouse.
+Police blame a woman named Butts for stealing toilet paper from a central Iowa courthouse.

-She's facing potentially three years of incarceration for stealing three rolls of toilet paper, said the chief Lon Walker, who was stifling a laugh as he talked to KCCI TV about Suzanne Marie Butts.
+She's facing potentially three years of incarceration for stealing three rolls of toilet paper, said the chief Lon Walker, who was stifling a laugh as he talked to KCCI-TV about Suzanne Marie Butts.

 Workers had noticed the rolls disappearing from the courthouse much faster than usual.

-Um, they ha she had to leave a paper trail.
+Well, she had to leave a paper trail.

 That's how they caught her.

-Anyway, from uh an environmental website, the Toyota Prius has become the flagship car for those in our society so environmentally conscious that they are willing to spend a premium to show the world how much they care.
+Anyway, from an environmental website, the Toyota Prius has become the flagship car for those in our society so environmentally conscious that they are willing to spend a premium to show the world how much they care.

-Your ultimate green car is the source of some of the worst pollution in North America.
+Unfortunately for them, unfortunately for you, Prius buyers, your ultimate green car is the source of some of the worst pollution in North America.

-I love this story.
+Yes, I love this story.

 I love these kinds of stuff.